Yi126/Lightweight-Defence/README.md

-# Lightweight-Defence
+# Lightweight Defense Against Adversarial Attacks in Time Series Classification
-# Lightweight Defense Against Adversarial Attacks in Time Series Classification This is codes for 'Lightweight Defense Against Adversarial Attacks in Time Series Classification'.
+# This is code for 'Lightweight Defense Against Adversarial Attacks in Time Series Classification'.